 Triphala Eye Wash (Using Triphala Water)

 Triphala eyewash is a topically used Ayurvedic formula that helps to treat several eye disorders and also improves the vision.
 As the name suggests, the Triphala eye wash is prepared from Triphala.
 Triphala is a commonly used Ayurvedic medication that has its name derived from the terms ‘tri’ meaning three and ‘phala’ meaning fruits.
-The three fruits used in the Triphala formula are Amalaki (Emblica Officinalis), Haritaki (Terminalia Chebula), and Bibhitaki (Terminalia Bellirica).
+The three fruits used in the Triphala formula are Amla (Emblica Officinalis), Haritaki (Terminalia Chebula), and Bibhitaki (Terminalia Bellirica).

 Table of Contents

 The Triphala eye wash can be prepared using the fruits of Amalaki, Haritaki, and Bibhitaki.

 - First, remove the seeds from the dried fruits by breaking them into smaller sizes.

 - Then, take a spoonful of the dried fruits.

 - Soak them in a bowl of water and allow it to stay overnight.

 - You should use filtered water instead of regular tap water.

 - You can strain the water using a muslin cloth or fine strainer the next morning and use the solution for eyewash.